 - Offering Relevant Trainings and Exercises to Our Partners

-- Coordinating workgroups on special topics including special pathogens, vulnerable populations, facility evacuation, medical surge, and the CMS Emergency Preparedness Rule
+- Coordinating workgroups on special topics including special pathogens, vulnerable populations, hospital issues, public health emergency preparedness, medical surge, and the CMS Emergency Preparedness Rule

 Prepared and ready healthcare in South Central Wisconsin.